 Review gating examples: what counts as gating

-Post-payment satisfaction screen: 5 stars opens Google, anything lower opens a feedback form
+- Post-payment satisfaction screen: 5 stars opens Google, anything lower opens a feedback form — Classic gating.

-NPS survey first, Google review link only sent to promoters (9-10 score)
+- NPS survey first, Google review link only sent to promoters (9-10 score) — Using NPS as a filter.

-Staff instructed to hand Google review cards only to tables that seem happy
+- Staff instructed to hand Google review cards only to tables that seem happy — Manual gating.

 How Google detects review gating

-Real businesses have a mix of ratings.
+Unnatural rating distribution.
 A restaurant with 500 reviews and a 4.95 average triggers algorithmic suspicion.
-Natural distribution includes 1, 2, and 3-star reviews — their absence is a signal.

-If a business suddenly goes from receiving mixed ratings to almost exclusively 5-star reviews — especially after adopting a new review tool — Google notices the pattern change.
+Review velocity shifts.
+If a business suddenly goes from mixed ratings to exclusively 5-star reviews after adopting a new tool, Google notices.

-Google's "Report a policy violation" tool lets anyone flag suspicious review practices.
-Competitors watch each other closely.
-One report can trigger an audit of your entire review history.
+Competitor and customer reports.
+Google’s “Report a policy violation” tool lets anyone flag suspicious practices.
+One report can trigger an audit.

 What happens when Google catches review gating